What construction companies should do to maintain and develop a good reputation.

 Always be professional and courteous in your dealings with the client.
 It’s easy to say things in the heat of the moment which could upset clients.
 Some clients can be unforgiving and bear a grudge for years, jeopardising the chances of winning work from them.

 Professionalism also extends to how you dress, that you’re polite and respectful, appear organised, and arrive at meetings on time and prepared.
-It includes the way you are seen to treat your employees, suppliers, and subcontractors, and generally carry out business.
+It includes the way you are seen to treat your employees, suppliers, and subcontractors, and generally carry out business

-9. Service after the project has been completed
+9. Service after the project is completed

 Unfortunately a construction project doesn’t always end when the contractor hands over the keys to the client and moves off site.
 Most contracts have a warranty period during which the construction company is responsible to repair defects due to defective workmanship.
-In fact, in many countries when new structures are build the contractor may even be responsible for defects for several years (five, ten, or longer).
+In fact, in many countries when new structures are build the contractor may even be responsible for defects for several years (five, ten, or longer)

 10. Meeting the client’s expectations